-The Mississaugas of Scugog Island First Nation sponsors a bursary for students who are Canadian status Indian, Inuit or a member of a recognized First Nations band, including Métis.
+The Mississaugas of Scugog Island First Nation sponsors a bursary for students who are Indian status as classified by the Indian Act, Inuit or a member of a recognized First Nations band, including Métis.
 Two awards of \$2,500 will be granted to students who qualify.